EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 to disable and then re-enable the systemd timers:

- * The name of the systemd service and timer is based upon the bucket name and the systemd timer, from the `BACKUP_NAME` variable which is set to `restic_backup.${S3_ENDPOINT}-${S3_BUCKET}` by default, so by changing either of these variables necessitates changing the name of the systemd service and timers.
+ * The name of the systemd service and timer is based upon the bucket name and the S3 endpoint, from the `BACKUP_NAME` variable which is set to `restic_backup.${S3_ENDPOINT}-${S3_BUCKET}` by default, so by changing either of these variables necessitates changing the name of the systemd service and timers.